ArnaudBarre/downwind/README.md

 - `scan` is used to scan some source code.
 A regex is first use to match candidates and then these candidates are parsed roughly like this:
   - Search for variants (repeat until not match):
     - If the token start `[`, looks for next `]:` and add the content as arbitrary variant.
 If no `]:`, test if it's an arbitrary value (`[color:red]`).
+    - else search `:`
-    - else search `:` and use the prefix to search in the variant map
+      - if the left part contains `-[`, search for the prefix in the dynamic variant map
+      - otherwise lookup the value in the static variant map
   - Test if the remaining token is part of the static rules
   - Search for `-[`
     - if matchs: